ibm-cloud-docs/EventStreams/eventstreams108.md

 You are strongly recommended not to attempt to manage the topic in any way.

 <!--following message retention info duplicted in eventstreams057-->

+## How do I clean up a consumer group with no consumers?
+{: #clean_consumer_group}
+{: faq}

+Consumer offsets are deleted after 7 days of inactivity.
+After consumers have left, a group exists only if it has offsets.

 ## How long are messages retained?
 {: #messages_retained}